The Diviners (play): Act I - "The Earth and the Water"

 Immediately after the elegy, the audience is introduced to Buddy as he searches (divines) for water for a well on Basil's farm.
 Luella, Basil's wife, refuses to believe that the boy can find water, but is disproven after Basil's farmhands, Melvin Wilder and Dewey Maples, find a vein in the precise area that Buddy directed them to.
 He explains that he finds water by feeling his mother's presence.
 Once the farmers leave, Buddy is set to sweeping the porch under the watch of his older sister, Jennie Mae.

 Shortly after, Buddy sweeps into C.C.
-Showers -- a stranger passing through Zion in search of food and work.
-After a moment of skepticism -- and a brief scare on Buddy's end -- Jennie Mae goes to fetch Ferris Layman, her and Buddy's father, to discuss employment.
+Showers—a stranger passing through Zion in search of food and work.
+After a moment of skepticism—and a brief scare on Buddy's end—Jennie Mae goes to fetch Ferris Layman, her and Buddy's father, to discuss employment.
 It is during the in-between conversation with Showers and Buddy that the audience learns of Buddy's late mother and lack of understanding of death.

 Ferris, a mechanic, discusses with Showers, and Buddy is sent to walk around town with Showers' suitcases to keep him entertained and give the two privacy.
-Ferris compares children to weeds, saying that they're fine to do whatever they please without surveilance or concern for safety, much unlike cars, which he goes on to rave about.
+Ferris compares children to weeds, saying that they're fine to do whatever they please without surveillance or concern for safety, much unlike cars, which he goes on to rave about.
 Showers withholds knowledge of his previous occupation from Ferris once it is figured out that he has no knowledge of cars whatsoever, and only reveals that he used to be a preacher in a moment of desperation.
 Ferris initially takes this as a joke, and immediately after, Buddy and Jennie Mae come back with Showers' now-empty suitcases.
-This causes a scene -- Ferris blames Jennie Mae for Buddy's actions, saying she should have been watching her brother, to which she complains that she has no time for herself due to having to "parent" Buddy all the time.
+This causes a scene—Ferris blames Jennie Mae for Buddy's actions, saying she should have been watching her brother, to which she complains that she has no time for herself due to having to "parent" Buddy all the time.
 As C.C. is about to leave (now that his hopes for a completely fresh start are askew), Buddy stops him, which prompts Ferris to offer him a job and a place to stay.
 From this point on, C.C. works as a mechanic in Ferris' garage and quickly becomes very close friends with Buddy, as the two are able to connect to each other in ways that others do not.

 The owner of the town's Dry-Goods store, Norma Henshaw, quickly learns of the new "preacher" in town and sets herself on bringing a Christian revival to the community, much needed since the burning down of the church.
 Luella warns against immediate trust in Showers and continuously questions his credibility, to which Norma responds with telling her to stop being doubtful of his arrival, reiterating that "the Lord knows how the town needs a preacher!"